Becoming a Missionary

 Bible College or Seminary

-They train believers how to study the Bible and how to minister it.
+They train believers how to study and minister the Bible.

 Homeless